 A Fragile Democracy in Developing Countries

-Plato believes that excessive liberty leads people to a tyrannical state.
-Like a body, a state has a soul.
-A man's soul elevation is determined by his different desires.
-A state's soul is determined by its ruler.
-A tyrant is like a damaged soul who indulges in excessive power, gain, and pleasure, and deteriorates the essence of a state.
-A tyrant is weak in his heart, soul, and consciousness.
-He becomes paranoid about his wealth, power, and status.
+Plato believes that excessive freedom can lead individuals and societies to a tyrannical state.
+Just as the body has a soul, a state also possesses a soul that is shaped by its ruler.
+The elevation of a person's soul is influenced by their various desires, while the soul of a state is determined by its leader.
+A tyrant embodies a corrupted soul, indulging in excessive power, wealth, and pleasure, which ultimately deteriorates the essence of the state.
+A tyrant is weak in heart, soul, and consciousness, becoming increasingly paranoid about his wealth, power, and status.

-The pleasure of wisdom and knowledge ensnare the desire of power and wealth.
-A man of knowledge doesn't desire wealth and power.
-He marches to the post, which is a perfect realm of forms.
+The pleasure of wisdom and knowledge surpasses the desire for power and wealth.
+A man of true knowledge does not covet wealth or power.
+Instead, he seeks the ideal realm of forms.

-Democracy makes men timid.
-It allows people to rise against each other.
-It gives birth to a tyrant.
-In all the forms of government, Plato and Socrates consider aristocracy the best form of government.
-Democracy, tyranny, and noble rule are against human nature and the soul.
-Democracy deprives human of their true essence.
-Just like a greedy, irrational, and ignorant soul, tyranny and democracy are harmful to human society.
+Democracy can make people timid and encourages them to turn against one another.
+It can also lead to the rise of a tyrant.
+Both Plato and Socrates regarded aristocracy as the best form of government.
+They believed that democracy, tyranny, and noble rule go against human nature and the soul.
+Democracy, in particular, deprives individuals of their true essence.
+Similar to a greedy, irrational, and ignorant soul, both tyranny and democracy can be harmful to society.

-Let me tell you about a personal experience in a democratic country.
-I started some social work.
-I realized I needed to get a registered NGO to enlighten youth, women, and everyone.
-I went to the social welfare department and learned the process.
-I prepared a bylaw and submitted it to the office of the Assistant Commissioner.
-It took two days to finally approve my application.
-This office issued three letters to the Assistant Inspector General, Senior Superintendent of Police, and Social Welfare.
+I want to share a personal experience I had in a democratic country.
+I initiated some social work and realized that I needed to establish a registered NGO to empower youth, women, and the community as a whole.
+I visited the social welfare department to learn about the application process.
+After gathering the necessary information, I prepared a bylaw and submitted it to the office of the Assistant Commissioner.
+It took two days for my application to be approved.
+Subsequently, this office issued three letters to the Assistant Inspector General, Senior Superintendent of Police, and the Social Welfare department.

-The Assistant Commissioner's office said it took months to dispatch these letters to the concerned departments.
-That means I need to follow everything.
-I took letters to all these offices and got them signed.
+The Assistant Commissioner's office stated that it took months to dispatch these letters to the relevant departments.
+This means I need to follow up on everything.
+I took the letters to all these offices and had them signed.

-It took me ten days to get a verification from the SSP office.
-I am coordinating with other departments for their letters.
-In democracies, the bureaucracy is a group of people who only do what they have been tasked to do.
-They serve to make tyrants in a state.
+It took me ten days to receive verification from the SSP office.
+I am coordinating with other departments to obtain their letters.
+In democracies, the bureaucracy consists of individuals who only perform the tasks assigned to them.
+They can inadvertently enable tyrants in a state.

-As Plato observed, in a democracy, people only serve a group of people who are already terrified and fearful.
-They are the weakest people who trust a few and set up severe censorship.
-In Plato's categorization of the nature of human beings, politicians fall into the domains of gain and fame.
-They are slaves of their pleasures and gains.
-They try to keep others ignorant of the truth by silencing people with fear and oppression.
+As Plato observed, in a democracy, people tend to serve a group that is primarily driven by fear and terror.
+These individuals are often the most vulnerable, relying on a few trusted leaders while imposing strict censorship.
+According to Plato's understanding of human nature, politicians are motivated by the pursuit of gain and fame.
+They become slaves to their desires and personal advantages, attempting to keep others in ignorance of the truth by silencing dissent through fear and oppression.

-Money, fame, and sensual appetites weaken a soul.
-A state is made up of souls.
-Those who have a corrupt soul will corrupt and terrify the state.
+Weakened souls are affected by money, fame, and sensual desires.
+A state consists of souls.
+Those who possess a corrupt soul will corrupt and menace the state.

 Comments